The Truth On How a Life Insurance Policy Works - PinnacleQuote

 What is life insurance

-A Life insurance policy is a contractual agreement between a policyholder or a legal entity, where, a certain amount of money is to be paid to your next of kin or nominee if you pass on before the policy duration ends.
+A life insurance policy is a contract between a policyholder and a legal entity, in which a specified sum of money is paid to your next of kin or nominee in the event of your passing before the policy’s term concludes.

-All you are required to do is to purchase the policy which you can pay in installments (monthly) or as a lump sum.
-The money will also be paid out if you contract a terminal illness and you have less than 12 months to live.
+All that’s required is to buy the policy, which you can pay for in monthly installments or as a lump sum.
+The money will also be paid out if you are diagnosed with a terminal illness and have less than 12 months to live.

 The main purpose of a life insurance policy is basically to offer financial support to your family or beloveds after you pass on.
 This monetary benefit can help your family settle debts, pay for their daily expenses, cater to your kids’ school fees, and generally help them maintain a certain standard of living.